NHMDenmark/Mass-Digitizer/documentation/import_and_validation_protocol.md

 - Save the result as a CSV file in the Post_process_has_been_imported directory.

 Workbench steps
-- Log into the Specify7 site that corresponds to the institution that the data is generated at
+- Log into the Specify7 site that corresponds to the institution that the data is generated at.
-- Switch to the relevant collection
+- Switch to the relevant collection.
 - At this step the data is ready for import into Specify through Workbench.
 - If an 'upload plan' exists, please use this.
 - Now it is time to save the dataset.
 Afterwards validate the project - there might be issues showing up at this point.